deeplearning4j/deeplearning4j/ADRs/0021 - Create View.md

 4. New Axis: NEW_AXIS,1,10, DEFAULT_INCLUSIVE

-Of note here are a few constants:
-1. *_TYPE: a pre defined constant representing the kind of index this is
-2. DEFAULT_INCLUSIVE: whether the index's end is inclusive or not (only needed for intervals) this is by default 0 most of the time since the value is only relevant for intervals.

-The format of the buffer is as follows:
+This describes the general pattern the above described buffers follow:
 1. type of index
 2. Number of indices (representing offsets)
 3. Stride
 4. Inclusive/exclusive

+Of note here are a few constants representing types to be passed to the ops:
+1. *_TYPE: a pre defined constant representing the kind of index this is
+2. DEFAULT_INCLUSIVE: whether the index's end is inclusive or not (only needed for intervals) this is by default 0 most of the time since the value is only relevant for intervals.

 These are created as INT64 ndarrays passed in to the operation itself.